openxc/openxc-accessories/docs/configuration.rst

 Configuration File
 -------

-The following section describes the high level software design for the OpenXC-Modem and V2X devices.
-The picture below shows the communication links between devices.
+The following section describes the configuration file for the OpenXC Software.

 * /root/OpenXCAccessory/common